yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

 <p align="right"><a href="#Build-command-and-response">back to top</a></p>

-### How can I extend my notification bot to support command and response?
+### How to extend my notification bot to support command and response?
 1. Go to `bot\src\internal\initialize.ts(js)`, update your `conversationBot` initialization to enable command-response feature:

    ![enable-command](https://user-images.githubusercontent.com/10163840/165430233-04648a2a-d637-41f0-bb17-b34ddbd609f7.png)